 - Keep pets out of bedrooms.

-- Avoid outside activities when pollen or air pollution levels are high.
+- Avoid outdoor activities when pollen or air pollution levels are high.

 - Avoid foods that trigger allergic reactions, such as milk, eggs, shellfish, peanuts, and tree nuts, including hazelnuts, walnuts, and almonds.